The Best Backpacks for College That Suit a Range of Styles

 The best backpacks for college let you carry everything you need for class without straining your back.
 And you will likely need a different kind of bag than the one that got you through high school.
 After all, college students often have to carry more stuff and walk much farther than high schoolers do.
 The best college backpacks can handle a heavy load and last for years.

 And you want to be careful about how you handle that heavy load.
 Big backpacks that overwhelm you can be a real hazard.
-Over 5,000 children under the age of 19 sought medical treatment for backpack-related injuries in 2014, according to the U.S. Consumer Product Safety Commission.1 It's important to choose a backpack that fits you properly.
+Over 14,000 people in America seek medical treatment for backpack-related injuries each year.1 It's important to choose a backpack that fits you properly.

 But a backpack can be more than a utilitarian accessory.
 It can also be a reflection of your personal style.
 To some people, the coolest backpacks are brightly colored and sporty-looking.
 Other people like a more timeless look and sophisticated feel.
 And some people just want heavy-duty backpacks that can haul everything but the kitchen sink.
 There are a range of options to suit every taste.